osquery/osquery/CONTRIBUTING.md

 [Slack](https://osquery.slack.com).
 Feel free to register using the following [link](https://slack.osquery.io/) if you haven't done so yet and get in touch with us.
 The `#code-review` Slack channel has been set up to handle urgent review needs as well as questions about your PR.
-Note: prefer to keep (or echo) discussion about code changes in the GitHub pull request thread.
+Note: prefer to keep discussion about code changes in the GitHub pull request thread.

 The osquery team also hosts regular office hours where the community is invited to discuss osquery